Most people read Proverbs looking for a quote to screenshot.

 That wasn't integrity.
 It was bad theology, handed to me by people speaking to their context, not mine.

-When I started studying Proverbs properly, in its original structure and context, something shifted in how I make decisions.
+When I started studying Proverbs properly, through its original literary structure and historical context, something shifted in how I make decisions.
 Proverbs 1 to 9 is a structured curriculum written for people being prepared to govern, lead, and operate under pressure.
 Not general congregation material.
 Not Sunday inspiration.
 A decision framework for people who have to run things.

 The guilt was never about your ambition.
 It was about a framework that was never built for you.